carpentries/lesson-transition/README.md

 infrastructure](https://carpentries.github.io/sandpaper-docs) (aka "The Lesson Infrastructure").

+**Note: Not all of the repositories represented here are official Carpentries Lessons.
+Only swcarpentry, datacarpentry, librarycarpentry, and carpentries lessons are official**

 These scripts require a setup with R and access to the internet.
 It is currently a work in progress and may evolve in the future.